astoeckel/aequipedis/README.md

 **How does it work?**

 The code extracts a set of feature points from the image using a Sobel edge detector.
 Feature points are filtered according to some spatial constraints as well as edge strength.
-These points are then converted into a Delaunay triangle mesh following the Bowyer-Watson algorithm.
+These points are then converted into a Delaunay triangle mesh according to the Bowyer-Watson algorithm.
 So, nothing fancy, all pretty basic stuff.

 **Should I use this code in production?**